Connect with others who understand.

 Overview

-Inderal is a prescription drug approved by the Food and Drug Administration (FDA) to treat angina, hypertension, atrial fibrillation, myocardial infarction, and hypertrophic subaortic stenosis.
-Inderal is also known by its drug name, Propranolol.
+Inderal was a prescription drug approved by the U.S. Food and Drug Administration (FDA) to treat angina, hypertension, atrial fibrillation, myocardial infarction, and hypertrophic subaortic stenosis.
+Inderal was also known by its drug name, propranolol.

-Inderal is a beta blocker.
-Beta blockers are believed to work by relaxing blood vessels and slowing heartrate.
+Inderal was a beta blocker.
+Beta blockers are believed to work by relaxing blood vessels and slowing heart rate.

 Side effects

-The FDA-approved label for Inderal lists common side effects including dizziness, fatigue, insomnia, strange dreams, rash, vision changes, nausea, vomiting, diarrhea, constipation, somtach upset, and sexual difficulties.
+The FDA-approved label for Inderal listed common side effects including dizziness, fatigue, insomnia, strange dreams, rash, vision changes, nausea, vomiting, diarrhea, constipation, stomach upset, and sexual difficulties.

-Rare but serious side effects listed for Inderal include heart failure, angina, severe skin reactions, and nonallergic bronchospasm.
+Rare but serious side effects listed for Inderal included heart failure, angina, severe skin reactions, and nonallergic bronchospasm.

 For more details about this treatment, visit: